Zero-Tang/NoirVisor/src/svm_core/readme.md

 # NoirVisor - SVM Core
-This directory is the virtualization engine based on AMD-V. <br>
+This directory is the virtualization engine based on AMD-V. \
 All code in this directory should be cross-platform designed.

 # Files
-svm_main.c is the code file that initializes, sets up, and finalizes the virtualization engine based on AMD-V. <br>
+svm_main.c is the code file that initializes, sets up, and finalizes the virtualization engine based on AMD-V. \
-svm_exit.c is the code file that handles all the VM-Exits derived from the processor. <br>
+svm_exit.c is the code file that handles all the VM-Exits derived from the processor. \
-svm_cpuid.c is the code file that handles the VM-Exits induced by CPUID instruction. <br>
+svm_cpuid.c is the code file that handles the VM-Exits induced by CPUID instruction. \
-svm_def.h defines basic structures for AMD-V, details regarding the VMCB. <br>
+svm_def.h defines basic structures for AMD-V, details regarding the VMCB. \
-svm_exit.h defines defines basic constants, and miscellaneous stuff for VM-Exit. <br>
+svm_exit.h defines defines basic constants, and miscellaneous stuff for VM-Exit. \
-svm_vmcb.h defines macros for operating the VMCB and offsets of fields in VMCB. <br>
+svm_vmcb.h defines macros for operating the VMCB and offsets of fields in VMCB. \
 svm_cpuid.h defines facilities for CPUID VM-Exit handlers.

 # Features